Checking Back In With London: Upcoming Tender Offer For Aberdeen Funds May Be Attractive, But Still Many Unknowns

 From the press:

 October 5, 2017 | Aberdeen Asset Management announced on Oct.
 4 the proposed consolidation of seven Aberdeen-advised closed-end funds to create the Aberdeen Emerging Markets Equity Income Fund, Inc. (subject to shareholder approvals).
 The acquiring fund will be Aberdeen Chile Fund, Inc. (CH).
-The 6 acquired funds will be: Aberdeen Emerging Markets Smaller Company Opportunities Fund, Inc. (ABE); Aberdeen Latin America Equity Fund, Inc. (LAQ); Aberdeen Israel Fund, Inc. (ISL); Aberdeen Indonesia Fund, Inc. (IF); Aberdeen Singapore Fund, Inc. (SGF); and Aberdeen Greater China Fund, Inc. (GCH).
+The 6 acquired funds will be: Aberdeen Emerging Markets Smaller Company Opportunities Fund, Inc. [ABE]; Aberdeen Latin America Equity Fund, Inc. [LAQ]; Aberdeen Israel Fund, Inc. (ISL); Aberdeen Indonesia Fund, Inc. [IF]; Aberdeen Singapore Fund, Inc. (SGF); and Aberdeen Greater China Fund, Inc. [GCH].
 As the release described: the acquiring fund will be renamed Aberdeen Emerging Markets Equity Income Fund, Inc. and will invest in emerging market equity securities in order to seek total return, consisting of a combination of capital appreciation and income.

 The acquiring fund may also use leverage to achieve its objective.
 It is anticipated that the fund’s benchmark would be the MSCI Emerging Markets Index.
 The fund would trade on the NYSE American under a new ticker symbol, expected to be AEF.
 The release also noted: “The Aberdeen Emerging Markets Equity Income Fund, Inc. strategy will seek to capitalize on Aberdeen’s global emerging market equity capability by investing in a global portfolio of emerging market securities.
 The consolidation of these closed-end funds will create a dividend generating emerging market closed-end fund that is larger in size than any of the Acquired Funds, which may help to provide improved liquidity of shares, a lower overall expense ratio and improved market awareness including research coverage.
 The combined fund is currently anticipated to generate higher distributable income compared to the Funds individually.
 Aberdeen and the Boards believe the combined fund will provide investors with the opportunity to have exposure to the growth potential of emerging markets and diversify their sources of income.”